Territorial Land Use Regulations

 - SOR/98-430, s.
 1;

-7 No person shall engage in a land use operation except in accordance with these Regulations and the Northern Inland Waters Act and regulations made thereunder.
+7 A person shall not engage in a land use operation except in accordance with these Regulations, the Mackenzie Valley Resource Management Act, the Nunavut Waters and Nunavut Surface Rights Tribunal Act and any regulations made under those Acts.

 8 No person shall, without a Class A Permit, carry on any work or undertaking on territorial lands that involves